Home » Filed Under "flying-with-kids"

 Read the rest of this entry »

-With four people, eight shoes, two laptops, a stroller, a sling, and a bag of cosmetics we have to be super organized to get through airport security quickly and without a lot of drama.
-The process always feels like a bit of a workout, but we have streamlined the process ...
+With four people, eight shoes, two laptops, a stroller, a sling, a slew of small electronics, and a bag of cosmetics we have to be super organized to get through airport security quickly and ...

 Read the rest of this entry »